anithajujare24-crypto/E-Commerce-Order-Tracking-System/README.md

 🧰 Tools Used

-- Oracle Database 21c
+1. Oracle Database 21c
-- SQL / PL/SQL
+2. SQL / PL/SQL
-- Visual Studio Code
+3. Visual Studio Code
-- GitHub for version control
+4. GitHub for version control

 🧾 Sample Outputs

-- Customer Summary Report
+1. Customer Summary Report
-- Monthly Revenue Report
+2. Monthly Revenue Report
-- Pending Deliveries Report
+3. Pending Deliveries Report

-📸 You can check the screenshots inside the `/05_Output_Snapshots/` folder.
+📸 check the screenshots inside the Screenshots folder.

 🎯 What I Learned

 This project helped me understand how real-world databases work.
 I learned to:

-- Design proper database tables and relations
+1. Design proper database tables and relations
-- Use identity columns for auto ID generation
+2. Use identity columns for auto ID generation
-- Write triggers and procedures to automate things
+3. Write triggers and procedures to automate things
-- Create reports using views
+4. Create reports using views
-- Manage a project in a clean and structured way
+5. Manage a project in a clean and structured way

 ⚙️ How to Run

 1. Open Oracle SQL Developer
 2. Run the scripts in this order:

-   sql
+   .sql
-   Tables.sql
+   1.Tables.sql
-   Data.sql
+   2.Data.sql
-   Procedures.sql
+   3.Procedures.sql
-   Triggers.sql
+   4.Triggers.sql
-   Reports_Views.sql
+   5.Reports_Views.sql

 Then check the outputs or run the reports manually.